shrut2702/attention_to_llm/README.md

   - Experimented with different LoRA ranks (8, 16, 32, 128) to find optimal balance.
   - Compared performance with and without considering instruction tokens in training loss.

+### 7. Preference Alignment
+- Implemented preference alignment to train LLM to align its response with user's preference like tone, structure, details, relevance, etc.
+- Used Direct Preference Optimization approach over instruction-tuned LLM.

 ## Key Learnings

 > "What I cannot create,